marina601/easy-cocktail-recipes/TESTING.md

     1. Starting from the desktop view three call-out section are displayed inline.
     2. Reducing the size to tablet view there is only 2 call-outs displayed inline and the third is wrapped under the first two call-outs and displayed in the middle.
-    3. Reducing the size of the screen to mobile view: all call outs take the full width of the screen and displayed in individual column.
+    3. Reducing the size of the screen to mobile view: all call-outs take the full width of the screen and displayed in individual column.
     4. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.